-SONYA IRISH HAUSER, PhD, Graduate Program director and Assistant Professor, MS Nutrition Science Program Director, received Bachelors degrees in Psychology (Houghton College) and Nutrition Science (Russell Sage College), a Master of Science degree in Nutrition Communication (Tufts University), and a Doctoral degree in Food Policy and Applied Nutrition (Tufts University).
+SONYA IRISH HAUSER, PhD, Assistant Professor, Director, Post-bacc Programs, received Bachelors degrees in Psychology (Houghton College) and Nutrition Science (Russell Sage College), a Master of Science degree in Nutrition Communication (Tufts University), and a Doctoral degree in Food Policy and Applied Nutrition (Tufts University).
 Her academic work includes research in the areas of childhood obesity, family and community approaches to obesity prevention, and use of multimedia and web-based technology in health promotion.
 Other interests include environmental approaches to health behavior change and health and social marketing.
 Most recently, she has focused on development, implementation and various modes of dissemination for nutrition and physical activity curricula aimed at elementary school children.
 She has authored numerous scientific papers and speaks regularly at academic meetings and conferences.
 As well, she writes and contributes to articles for popular press and consults for various public health organizations, community groups, food companies, and commodity boards on a regular and on-going basis.

 Dr. Hauser teaches Principles of Nutrition SCI 120, Nutrition Communication NTR 555, Weight Management NTR 562, and Nutrition Programs and Interventions NTR 561. firstname.lastname@example.org